pegcar/clear_sale_clear_id/README.md

 on [PegCar.com][pegcar] and it is designed to fill our needs with less work as possible.
 For this reason, some fields are reused between "DadosCobranca" and "DadosEntrega".
-Although, all significant code is tested and possible to be splited if you need to use diferrent values on each of the fields.
+Although, all significant code is tested and possible to be split if you need to use different values on each of the fields.

 If you need that, we really encourage you to make an PR with this piece of code.